tphduy/Networkable/README.md

 I have provided a sample projects in https://github.com/duytph/Moviable.
 To use it download the repo, wait for Xcode resolve dependency and you're good to go.

-`Networiking` use cases should be found in `Repositories` directory.
+`Networkable` use cases should be found in `Repositories` directory.

 ## Features